-The puffins (Fratercula arctica) visit the Faroe Islands every year from mid April to the beginning of September.
-They spend the rest of the months at open ocean.
+The puffins (Fratercula arctica) come to the land just for the breeding season from late April to late August.
+They spend the rest of their time in the open sea.

-It’s believed that about one million puffins breed in the Faroe Islands during the summer period.
-They live on the sea and create colonies on the tops of cliffs, making burrows amongst the large rocks or in the ground.
-One of the biggest colonies can be found in the island of Mykines very close to the village.
+About one million puffins are believed to breed in the Faroe Islands during the summer.
+They create colonies along the cliffs, making burrows amongst rocks or in the ground.
+One of the most extensive colonies can be found on the island of Mykines, not far from the village.

-Due to its large red, yellow and black beak the puffin is often called the Clown of the Sea or Parrot of the Sea.
+Due to its big colourful beak, the puffin is often called the Clown of the Sea or Parrot of the Sea.

 They are about 26-29 cm tall, weigh around 400 grams and often live more than 20-30 years.

-Puffins flap their short wings rapidly while in the air and swim well under water.
-They mostly eat small fish, such as sand eels, herring, hake and capelin.
-Thanks to their uniquely shaped beaks, they have the ability to carry a large amount of fish.
-The puffin’s raspy tongue holds fish against spines on the palate, while the beak is opening to catch more fish.
+Puffins flap their short wings rapidly while in the air and swim well underwater.
+They mainly eat small fish, such as sand eels, herring, hake and capelin.
+Thanks to their uniquely shaped beaks, they can carry many fish.
+The puffin’s raspy tongue holds fish against spines on the palate while the beak is opening to catch more fish.